rise-erpelding/wishlist-2526/README.md

 ## Features

 - Display multiple wishlists with items organized by category
-- Claim/unclaim items with optional email notification
+- Claim/unclaim items by optionally providing an email address
 - Filter to hide claimed items
 - Collapsible wishlists and categories
 - Item details including title, description, images, and links